mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 ---
-title: "A newbie optimizing the Go compiler in three acts: Act I"
+title: "Fixing a bug in the Go compiler as a newbie: a deep dive (I)"
-heading: "A newbie optimizing the Go compiler in three acts: Act I"
+heading: "Fixing a bug in the Go compiler as a newbie: a deep dive (I)"
-description: "desc 1"
+description: ""
-summary: "summary 1"
+summary: "Contributing to the Go compiler is within everyone's reach.
+The first part of this series of posts defines the issue we are going to investigate, and introduces the parts of the Go compiler involved in its fix.
+We will learn about Static Single Assignment, rewrite rules and some specific incantations to hack on the Go compiler."
 slug: optimizing-go-compiler-1
 date: 2021-04-23T12:00:00-05:00
 categories: